San Diego: Colleges and universities

 The largest university in the area is the University of California, San Diego (UC San Diego).
 The university is the southernmost campus of the University of California system and is the second largest employer in the city.
-It is the only university in the city that is classified "R1: Doctoral Universities – Very high research activity", and it has the 7th largest research expenditure in the country.
+It has the seventh largest research expenditure in the country.

 Other public colleges and universities in the city include San Diego State University (SDSU) and the San Diego Community College District, which includes San Diego City College, San Diego Mesa College, and San Diego Miramar College.

-Private non-profit colleges and universities in the city include the University of San Diego (USD), Point Loma Nazarene University (PLNU), National University's San Diego campus, University of Redlands' School of Business San Diego campus, Brandman University's San Diego campus, San Diego Christian College, and John Paul the Great Catholic University.
-For-profit institutions include Alliant International University (AIU), California International Business University (CIBU), California College San Diego, Fashion Institute of Design & Merchandising's San Diego campus, NewSchool of Architecture and Design, Platt College, Southern States University (SSU), UEI College, and Woodbury University School of Architecture's satellite campus.
+Private non-profit colleges and universities in the city include the University of San Diego (USD), Point Loma Nazarene University (PLNU), National University's San Diego campus, University of Redlands' School of Business San Diego campus, and Brandman University's San Diego campus.
+For-profit institutions include Alliant International University (AIU), Fashion Institute of Design & Merchandising's San Diego campus, NewSchool of Architecture and Design, Southern States University (SSU), UEI College, and Woodbury University School of Architecture's satellite campus.

 There is one medical school in the city, the UC San Diego School of Medicine.
 There are three ABA accredited law schools in the city, which include California Western School of Law, Thomas Jefferson School of Law, and University of San Diego School of Law.
 There is also one law school, Western Sierra Law School, not accredited by the ABA.

 Libraries

 The city-run San Diego Public Library system is headquartered downtown and has 36 branches throughout the city.
 The newest location is in Skyline Hills, which broke ground in 2015.
 The libraries have had reduced operating hours since 2003 due to the city's financial problems.
 In 2006 the city increased spending on libraries by $2.1 million.
 A new nine-story Central Library on Park Boulevard at J Street opened on September 30, 2013.

 In addition to the municipal public library system, there are nearly two dozen libraries open to the public run by other governmental agencies, and by schools, colleges, and universities.
-Noteworthy are the Malcolm A. Love Library at San Diego State University, and the Geisel Library at the University of California, San Diego.
+Noteworthy are Malcolm A. Love Library at San Diego State University, and Geisel Library at the University of California, San Diego.